+Other notes

-The Ports and Marine Legislation Amendment Act 2003 s.
+1 The Ports and Marine Legislation Amendment Act 2003 s.
 4(2) reads as follows:

 (2) The amendment made by subsection (1) does not affect the operation of the Port Authorities (Withdrawal and Revesting of Property) Order 2000 published in the Gazette on 2 June 2000.

-3 The Land Act 1933 was repealed by the Land Administration Act 1997 s.
-281.

-4 The Port Authorities (Consequential Provisions) Act 1999 s.
+2 The Port Authorities (Consequential Provisions) Act 1999 s.
 3 and Pt.
 3 have interpretation and transitional provisions.

-5 Lands and Surveys plans are now held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
-100).

-6 The amendment in the State Superannuation Amendment Act 2007 s.
+3 The amendment in the State Superannuation Amendment Act 2007 s.
 84 is not included because it was repealed by the State Superannuation Amendment Act 2011 s.
 4 before the amendment purported to come into operation.

-7 The Corporations (Consequential Amendments) Act (No. 3) 2003 s.
+4 The Corporations (Consequential Amendments) Act (No. 3) 2003 s.
 2-4 contain validation provisions.